anacierdem/visual-binary-compiler/README.md

 The core idea resembles the capabilities of `https://github.com/WerWolv/ImHex` but for data streaming & on the web.
 I don't know if I'll adopt a similar [pattern language](https://github.com/WerWolv/PatternLanguage/) (maybe even compatible).
 The project is currently at a very early experimentation phase.
 It basically provides me something to work with Web Serial, USB and MIDI APIs and primarily serves my curiosity.
 I don't know how useful or feature complete it may become.
 I only have a few crude custom nodes implemented for serial input/output.

-You can try it at: https://builder.alinacierdem.com/
+You can try it at: https://builder.alinacierdem.com/ You'll see a very basic setup trying to interface with a [SummerCart64](https://github.com/Polprzewodnikowy/SummerCart64/blob/main/docs/03_usb_interface.md#resetting-communication).

 ## Starting the project locally